guzzlerio/deride/README.md

 throw (/BANG/);
 ```

-### Override the invocation of a calback when specific arguments are provided
+### Override the invocation of a callback when specific arguments are provided
 ```javascript
 var bob = new Person('bob');
 bob = deride.wrap(bob);